 Supporting dance artists to research and develop performance ideas.

-Here’s a list of the artists who took part in Choredrome 2017 and an outline of their creative projects:
+Below is a list of the artists who will be taking part in Choreodrome 2018 and an outline of their creative projects:

 Photo by Maria Alzamora